-Self taught photographer, Brent Broza, grew up in Manhattan Beach surrounded by the Southern California beach community and culture.
+Award winning photographer, Brent Broza, grew up in Manhattan Beach surrounded by the Southern California beach community and culture.
 Surfing and skateboarding all over the famous South Bay with like-minded friends, Brent became very interested in art, sports and music at an early age.
-His passions, surfing and traveling, took him all over the world.
+His passion of surfing and traveling have taken him all over the world.

 Always a fan of photography and with parents that documented so much of his childhood through this medium, Brent was drawn to the art early in his life.